Dartmouth Community Survey Results

 Finally, students were asked about how they related to the town of Hanover.
 When asked how closely connected they felt to Hanover, 59.4 percent of all students said they felt very or somewhat connected to the town, and 40.1 percent said not very connected or not connected at all.

 From Sunday, January 22nd to Saturday January 28th, The Dartmouth fielded an online survey of Dartmouth students on community-related topics.
 The survey was sent out to 4,329 students through school email addresses.
 532 responses were recorded, making for a 12.3 percent response rate.
-An opt-in survey such as this one does not produce a random or entirely representative sample.
 Using administrative data from the College’s Office of Institutional Research, responses were weighted by class year, gender, and race/ethnicity for all students, and by Greek affiliation for all non-freshmen.
 Raking was the method used for weighting.
-Survey results for all respondents have a credibility interval of +/- 4.3.
+Survey results for all respondents have a margin of error of +/- 4.3.

 Note: Only differences within a demographic that were statistically significant are included in this article.